Jedars: Age

-History and archaeology
+History of research

 The earliest known reference to the jedars is in 947, when the Fatimid caliph Ismail al-Mansur was conducting military operations in the Tiaret area.
 According to a campaign diary that was copied by several later historians such as Idris Imad al-Din and Ibn Khaldun, the caliph was shown the jedars at Jabal Lakhdar and encountered an inscription "in the Roman language" (presumably in Greek, but also possibly in Latin).
 Inquiring as to its meaning, he was told that it read "I am the strategos Solomon.
 This city is called Mauretania.
 The inhabitants of this city have rebelled against the Emperor Justinian and his mother Theodora.
 Therefore he sent me against them, and I have built this building, so as to commemorate the victory which God has granted me".
 Although Ibn Khaldun lived in the area for a number of years, he made no other reference to the jedars.